 Pesto is an all time favorite choice when cooking pasta, but it is also good for sandwiches, pizza and zucchini noodles.

-For a plus of savour in your recipes, homemade pesto is a quick, easy to make souce.
+For a plus of savour in your recipes, homemade pesto is a quick, easy to make sauce.
 The most delicious pesto tastes fresh, herbal, nutty, garlicky and luxurious.
 It originated in Liguria, Italy, where pesto is made in a mortar and pestle.

 Keeping a jar of pesto in your fridge can be a life saver for busy weeknights and you can control exactly how runny or thick you want your pesto to be.
 Just be sure to add more olive oil until your desired consistency is reached.